splunk/public-o11y-docs/gdi/opentelemetry/smart-agent-migration-process.rst

 1. Deploy the Collector in a non-production environment
 ================================================================

 Deploy the Collector in a non-production environment, for example, a development host or VM or a Kubernetes cluster in staging.
-The environment should be a copy or identical to your production environment.
+The environment needs to be a copy or identical to your production environment.

 Navigate to your instance of Observability Cloud and select :menuselection:`Data Management` in the left navigation bar.
 Choose the platform you would like to deploy the Collector to.